sessamekesh/wasm-ecs-game-profile/README.md

 # wasm-ecs-game-profile
 Demo - excerpt of a bullet-heaven game with profiling to compare WebAssembly and native builds of a game.

+## UNDER CONSTRUCTION

+I wasn't originally planning to make this repo public this soon, but the half-complete version has enough useful things that I decided to put it up anyways.

+TODO:

+[ ] Generate IBL maps for geometry in scene
+[ ] Logical locomotion system for enemies and heros
+[ ] Projectile system / collision systems
+[ ] Health systems / kill system for enemies
+[ ] Migrate loading to an igecs schedule (shudder) for better profiling data there [ ] indigocode.dev wasm-ecs-game-profile page pretty

 ## Building and Running (native binary)

 Native builds are pretty standard CMake fare: